-Chinese broadcaster banned by Eurovision after censoring LGBT act
+Eurovision pulls plug on China after censorship of LGBT act

 China's Global Times, a state-owned tabloid, said on Friday that the two acts -- by Ireland and Albania -- fell foul of Chinese censors because they featured an LGBT theme and tattoos.

-In response to the censors' decision, the European Broadcasting Union (EBU) has now barred the station from broadcasting the second semi-final and the final, which involves acts from 26 countries and is this year being held in Lisbon, Portugal.
+In response to the censors' decision, the European Broadcasting Union (EBU) barred the station from broadcasting Thursday's second semi-final and the final, which involves acts from 26 countries and is this year being held in Lisbon, Portugal.

-"This is not in line with the EBU's values of universality and inclusivity and our proud tradition of celebrating diversity through music," read a statement from the EBU.
+"This is not in line with the EBU's values of universality and inclusivity and our proud tradition of celebrating diversity through music," a statement from the EBU said.

 Mango TV didn't immediately respond to a CNN request for comment.

-The Irish performance, Together, was a love song about a romantic relationship between two men, while Albania's act involved performers sporting tattoos.
+The Irish performance, Together, was a love song about a relationship between two men, while Albania's act involved performers with tattoos.

 "A rainbow flag in the crowd, which represents the LGBT community, was also been blurred in the broadcast," the Global Times said.